 While the British government felt the colonies belonged to England, the people who had spent their lives building up those colonies felt they were being exploited.
 As the British passed more laws and taxes after the Navigation Act, the colonists protested.
 Most colonists didn’t want war – they just wanted a say in the laws that governed them.

 As the colonists responded to new laws with new protests, and the British responded to each protest by either sending more troops to America or passing new laws and taxes, the situation just got worse as time went on.
 In 1774, the governments of each colony sent people to represent them at the First Continental Congress.

 The first actual battles of what would later be called the Revolutionary War were at Lexington and Concord in 1775 – and the colonists hadn’t even declared independence yet!
 On July 5, 1775, the Continental Congress passed the Olive Branch Petition, which was the last effort to reconcile with England.
-But before the petition reached King George III, the king declared the colonists rebels and asked other countries for help in defeating them.
+But before the petition reached King George III, the monarch declared the colonists rebels and asked other countries for help in defeating them.